oaattia/My-Website/_posts/2017-04-19-design-patterns-part2.md

 title:  "Design patterns ( part 2 )"
 ---

+Design patterns is design created to help us to write maintanable code that can be easily modified and can be extends in the future .

+There is some categorization for the design patterns done in this [article](http://oaattia.com/2017/01/23/design-patterns.html).

 ## Singleton Design pattern

 Singleton is the one of the most famous design patterns, despite of you like it or not.